contested divorce

 • Cost drivers: filing is modest; main costs are lawyer time and interpreters.

-• Court conduct: dress modestly, arrive early, phones silent, speak through the judge; be calm and factual.
+• Court conduct: dress modestly, arrive early, phones silent, and remain calm and respectful during proceedings.

 Mini checklist